jwardoin/scripts/README.md

 **This is my first bash script**

+Creates or removes users from a list:
+1. Command line argument 1 - [addlist] or [removelist]
+	- addlist currently creates users from newusers.txt
+	- removelist currently removes user from removeusers.txt

 Creates or removes users:
-1. Command line argument 1 - Add or Remove
+1. Command line argument 1 - [add] or [remove]
 2. Command line argument 2 - "username"
 3. Command line argument 3 - "password"
 	-if left blank, script will create a random password